Aliases for HAND1 Gene

 GeneCards Summary for HAND1 Gene

 HAND1 (Heart And Neural Crest Derivatives Expressed 1) is a Protein Coding gene.
-Diseases associated with HAND1 include congenital heart disease and heart disease.
-Among its related pathways are NFAT and Cardiac Hypertrophy and Signaling pathways regulating pluripotency of stem cells.
+Diseases associated with HAND1 include heart disease and congenital heart disease.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and NFAT and Cardiac Hypertrophy.
 GO annotations related to this gene include protein homodimerization activity and identical protein binding.
 An important paralog of this gene is LYL1.

 UniProtKB/Swiss-Prot for HAND1 Gene